ethi-technologies/policies/ethi-terms-of-service.md

 Ethi and our licensors, vendors, agents, and/or our content providers retain ownership of all intellectual property rights of any kind related to the Website and Service.
 We reserve all rights that are not expressly granted to you under this Agreement or by law.
 The look and feel of the Website and Service is copyright © Ethi, Inc. All rights reserved.
 You may not duplicate, copy, or reuse any portion of the HTML/CSS, Javascript, or visual design elements or concepts without express written permission from Ethi.

 #### 2. Ethi Trademarks and Logos
-If you’d like to use Ethi’s trademarks, you must follow all of our trademark guidelines, including those on our logos page: https://github.com/logos.
+If you’d like to use Ethi’s trademarks, you must follow the same standard trademark guidelines as Github, including those on their logos page: https://github.com/logos.

 #### 3. License to Ethi Policies
 This Agreement is licensed under this [Creative Commons Zero license](https://creativecommons.org/publicdomain/zero/1.0/).
 It is adapted from the GitHub Terms of Service policy.
-For licencedetails, see GitHub's [site-policy repository](https://github.com/github/site-policy#license).
+For licence details, see GitHub's [site-policy repository](https://github.com/github/site-policy#license).

 ### E. API Terms
 **Short version:** *You agree to these Terms of Service, plus this Section H, when using any of Ethi's APIs (Application Provider Interface), including use of the API through a third party product that accesses Ethi.*